A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: Astrophysical Implications

-Finally, the most compelling evidence for proton acceleration to PeV energies is provided by the discovery of PeV $\gamma$ rays from the microquasar Cygnus~X--3 by the LHAASO collaboration \citep{LHAASO_CygX3}.
-The observed flux variability and its modulation with the 4.8~h orbital period demonstrate that the parent particles are accelerated within the extremely compact binary system itself, leaving little room for an interpretation of the $\gamma$-ray emission in terms of leptonic processes.
-The modulated signal, characterised by an unusually hard spectrum extending up to $\sim 3~\mathrm{PeV}$, is most naturally explained by photomeson production resulting from interactions of protons with energies exceeding $\sim 10~\mathrm{PeV}$ with the intense optical/UV radiation field of the massive companion star \citep{LHAASO_CygX3}.
+Finally, the most compelling evidence for proton acceleration to PeV energies is provided by the discovery of PeV $\gamma$ rays from the microquasar Cygnus~X--3 by the LHAASO Collaboration \citep{LHAASO_CygX3}.
+The observed flux variability and its modulation with the 4.8~h orbital period demonstrate that the parent particles are accelerated within the extremely compact binary system itself, leaving little room for a leptonic interpretation of the $\gamma$-ray emission.
+The modulated signal, characterized by an unusually hard spectrum extending up to $\sim 3~\mathrm{PeV}$, is best explained by photomeson production resulting from interactions of protons with energies exceeding $\sim 10~\mathrm{PeV}$ with the intense optical/UV radiation field of the massive companion star \citep{LHAASO_CygX3}.
 This discovery can therefore be regarded as the first unambiguous identification of a Galactic proton PeVatron.

 From a theoretical standpoint, microquasars offer two plausible sites for proton acceleration to extreme energies.
-The first involves internal shocks within the compact, relativistic jets formed inside the binary system, as inferred in the case of Cygnus~X--3.
-The second corresponds to jet-termination shocks developing at distances of tens of parsecs from the source, as suggested for V4641~Sgr and possibly also for Cygnus~X--3, if the extended UHE $\gamma$-ray emission observed toward the Cygnus region originates from a halo powered by the microquasar outflow \footnote{This interpretation, as an alternative to a link with the Cygnus~OB2 stellar association, cannot be excluded \emph{a priori}.
+The first involves internal shocks within the compact, relativistic jets formed inside the binary system, as inferred for Cygnus~X--3.
+The second corresponds to jet-termination shocks developing at distances of tens of parsecs from the source, as suggested for V4641~Sgr and possibly also for Cygnus~X--3, if the extended UHE $\gamma$-ray emission observed toward the Cygnus region originates from a halo powered by the microquasar outflow\footnote{This interpretation, as an alternative to a link with the Cygnus~OB2 stellar association, cannot be excluded \emph{a priori}.
 Moreover, it alleviates the theoretical tension associated with accelerating multi-PeV protons in this powerful but loosely bound stellar association.}.
 The substantial kinetic power transported by relativistic jets renders microquasars natural candidates for both persistent and transient PeVatron activity.